Matteaocha/Asset-Mate/README.md

 Asset-Mate auto-generates a gulpfile based on a manifest, which enables you to easily compile, rewrite, copy, or deploy Javascript, ES6, SCSS, CSS and images

 ###How it works
-1) You fill in a manifest of your source tree assets, and desired destinations
+1) You fill in a manifest of your source-tree assets, and desired destinations

 2) It auto-generates a gulp file